-- 4. Q. Can an Employee request to hold a SPTP and take all summer off? - A. Such a request could be made.
-However, since most areas find that the summer months are times when it is more difficult to staff appropriately, it is quite likely that an Employer could reasonably deny such a request. - 5.
-Q. If a SPTP is a 0.5FTE and the Employee works fulltime for 6 months, and then does not work at all for six months, how is she paid? - A. This will need to be determined prior to commencement of the project.
-A Seasonal Part-time Employee may choose to be paid either for those full-time hours actually worked; or as a 0.5 part-time FTE over the whole course of the year (i.e. deferring a portion of the salary earned to be paid during the non-worked portion of the year).
-When the parties are having discussions prior to commencement of the project, they should address issues such as vacation scheduling, employee benefit premiums, tax implications of the payment options for the employee, administration of sick leave, STD and LTD, etc.

-- 6. Q. Can an SPTP Employee's schedule line be selected by others through the provisions of Article 12.02 when a new schedule is posted? - A. It is recommended that for the length of the Pilot Project, in order to properly assess the usefulness of these projects, that these lines be exempt from the application of Article 12.02. - 7.
-Q. What if half way through a year either the Employer or the Employee believes that the project is not working out? - A. The Employee must have already worked their FTE for the year prior to commencing the non-worked period.
-Accordingly, the SPTP cannot be cancelled by either party during the non work phase of the project. - Unless otherwise agreed between the Employer and Employee, the SPTP is an annual undertaking.
+- 4. Q. Can an employee request to hold an SPTP and take all summer off? - A. Such a request could be made.
+However, since most areas find that the summer months are times when it is more difficult to staff appropriately, it is quite likely that an employer could reasonably deny such a request. - 5.
+Q. If an SPTP is a 0.5FTE and the employee works fulltime for 6 months, and then does not work at all for six months, how is she paid? - A. This will need to be determined prior to commencement of the SPTP option.
+A Seasonal Part-time employee may choose to be paid either for those full-time hours actually worked; or as a 0.5 part-time FTE over the whole course of the year (i.e. deferring a portion of the salary earned to be paid during the non-worked portion of the year).
+When the parties are having discussions prior to commencement of the SPTP, they should address issues such as vacation scheduling, employee benefit premiums, tax implications of the payment options for the employee, administration of sick leave, STD and LTD, etc. - 6.
+Q. Can an SPTP employee's schedule line be selected by others through the provisions of Article 12.02 when a new schedule is posted? - A. It is recommended that that these lines be exempt from the application of Article 12.02. - 7.
+Q. What if half way through a year either the employer or the employee believes that the project is not working out? - A. The employee must have already worked their FTE for the year prior to commencing the non-worked period.
+Accordingly, the SPTP cannot be cancelled by either party during the non-work phase.

+Unless otherwise agreed between the employer and employee, the SPTP is an annual undertaking.
 Either party may cancel at the end of the applicable annual cycle with 12 weeks advance written notice.
-The SPTP cannot be cancelled during the non-worked portion of the year. - 8.
-Q. Can a SPTP request to work additional shifts during the non-worked portion of the year? - A. Yes.
-A SPTP can voluntarily work additional shifts, up to full-time annual hours.
-For example, an Employee who has requested to work a SPTP to match a school calendar to enable the Employee's continuing education, may want to pick up additional shifts during the non-work portion of the SPTP.
-However, the Employer cannot require an Employee to work during the SPTP.
-It is recommended that additional work during the non-work portion of the SPTP only be considered at the request of the Employee.
+The SPTP cannot be cancelled during the non-worked portion of the year.

+8. Q. Can an SPTP request to work additional shifts during the non-worked portion of the year?

+A. Yes.
+An SPTP can voluntarily work additional shifts, up to full-time annual hours.
+For example, an employee who has requested to work an SPTP to match a school calendar to enable the employee's continuing education, may want to pick up additional shifts during the non-work portion of the SPTP.
+However, the employer cannot require an employee to work during the SPTP.
+It is recommended that additional work during the non-work portion of the SPTP only be considered at the request of the employee.